• Skip to primary navigation

 Murgh cholay in a white plate.

-Murgh cholay or chicken cholay is a hearty, dhaba-style chicken curry.
+Murgh cholay or chana chicken is a hearty, dhaba-style chicken curry.
 Bone-in chicken, tomato paste, chickpeas, and ground spices go into creating the magic of this flavorful one-pot dish.
 It is best had with breads like naan or tandoori roti.
 Perfect for potlucks or weekend dinners!

 Murgh cholay in a bowl.